ni/nilrt-docs/docs/source/cross_compile/config_dev_system.rst

       # or
       source ~/.bashrc

-Option 2: Install the Toolchain (x64 Only)
+Option 2: Install the Toolchain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
    This option is only available for GNU C & C++ Compilers x64, versions **2023 Q1** and later.

+   This option is only available for GNU C & C++ Compilers ARMv7, versions **2026 Q3** and later

 Windows
 ^^^^^^^